russellallen/self/docs/handbook/morphic.rst

 				ovalMorph

 ..  figure:: images/Figure9.*
-    :height: 321 px
-    :width: 476 px
-    :align: left

-    Figure 9: Setting the creator slot of the new traits object.
+    Setting the creator slot of the new traits object.
 The system uses this information to name objects, among other things.
 Note that the title of the prototype (on the left) has already been updated to reflect its new name.

 Many Smalltalk programming environments allow an instance variable to be added to a class at runtime.
 The new instance variable is propagated down to all subclasses and added to all existing instances of the class and its subclasses with an initial value of nil.
 The Morphic programming environment can provide a similar service for the copied-down slots of prototypes, with two significant differences: (1) changes to the values of a copied down slots are propagated, as well as slot additions and removals and (2) changes are propagated only to objects registered in the global namespace (other prototypes), not to clones of those objects (instances).

-The system can be told to maintain the copied-down slots of the ovalMorph prototype automatically by setting its copy-down parent (Figure 10).
+The system can be told to maintain the copied-down slots of the ovalMorph prototype automatically by setting its copy-down parent (:numref:`figSettingCopydown`).
 Select the "Show Annotation" command in the middle-button menu on the title of the ovalMorph's outliner.
 Set the copy-down parent field to "morph", the copy-down selector to "copyRemoveAllMorphs", and press the green (top) button to accept this change.
 (The copy-down selector is sent to the copy-down parent to create a fresh copy from which to copy slots.)
 The system will ask if the slots "parent" and "prototype" should be omitted from the copy-down operation, since their contents differ from that of that of the copy-down parent.
 They should be.

 Finally, it would be nice to be able to save the prototype and traits for the new ovalMorph in a file so that it can be archived or read into another Self world.
 Several steps are required.
 First, the module itself must be created.
 The system will create a new module (after getting confirmation from the user) the first time its name is used.
 Then, the slots in the globals and traits namespace object must be assigned to the new module.
 Finally, the non-copied-down slots in the prototype and traits objects are assigned to the module.
 This may sound tedious, but the system provide several shortcuts to accelerate the process.

-To set the module for the new morphs home slot, invoke "Show annotation" on the ovalMorph slot in the globals object, type "ovalMorph" in the module field, and accept the change (Figure 11).
+To set the module for the new morphs home slot, invoke "Show annotation" on the ovalMorph slot in the globals object, type "ovalMorph" in the module field, and accept the change (:numref:`figSettingModules`).
 Since this is a new module, the system will ask whether a new module should be created (yes), whether it should be a submodule of an existing module (no), and what subdirectory it should be stored into ("applications").
 Set the module of the ovalMorph slot in the traits object the same way.

+.. _figSettingCopydown:
 ..  figure:: images/Figure10.*
-    :height: 368 px
-    :width: 434 px
-    :align: left

-    Figure 10: Setting the copydown parent for the new prototype.
+    Setting the copydown parent for the new prototype.

+.. _figSettingModules:
 ..  figure:: images/Figure11.*
-    :height: 223 px
-    :width: 610 px
-    :align: left

-    Figure 11: Setting the modules for the namespace slots.
+    Setting the modules for the namespace slots.
 The module will be created if it doesn't already exist; the system asks the user several questions about where the new module should live and whether it is a submodule of some existing module.

 All the slots in an object (or within one category of that object) can be assigned to a module in a single operation.
 To assign the slots of the new traits object to the new module, invoke the "Set module..." command on the header of its outliner.
 The system will ask which slots should be assigned to the module (all) and which module to put them into (ovalModule).
 After a few seconds, the module summary at the top of the outliner should update to indicate that all slots of the traits object are in ovalModule.
 Repeat this procedure to assign all the slots of the ovalMorph prototype to ovalModule.

 ..  figure:: images/Figure12.*
-    :height: 572 px
-    :width: 432 px
-    :align: left

-    Figure 12: Assigning all the slots of the new traits object to the new module.
+    Assigning all the slots of the new traits object to the new module.

 Now that all the slots of the new morph and its prototype have been assigned to the new module, the module can be filed out.
 Invoke the "Changed modules..." command on the background menu to get the changed modules morph.
 Then press the little button marked "w" to the right of "ovalModule".
 The system will save the code for the module in a file named "ovalModule" in the "applications" subdirectory of the current working directory.
 (If this directory doesn't exist, the system will complain.
 Create the directory and try the fileout operation again.)
 The oval morphs module can later be loaded into a snapshot by evaluating the expression: